eric-lyons/dataflow-design-patterns-for-bigquery-and-alloydb/python/read.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a framework to allow users to quick start AlloyDB usage by migrating data from BigQuery to AlloyDB with a simple and fully cusomtizable Dataflow pipeline.
+This is a framework to allow users to quickly start AlloyDB usage by migrating data from BigQuery to AlloyDB with a simple and fully customizable Dataflow pipeline.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>